zilongzhong/GCPsettings/README.md

-# Setup Guide for GPU-enabled Virtual Instance on Google Cloud Platform
+# Setup Guide for how to ssh Virtual Instance on Google Cloud Platform

 This guide provides instructions on how to set up a virtual machine (VM) with GPU capabilities on Google Cloud Platform.
 This setup is ideal for applications that require heavy computational power such as deep learning and video processing.